-The general term الاسود is a term used to describe groups of people who have dark skin, people who have higher levels of melanin in their skin.
-This term covers the original Arabs, most places in what we call ‘Africa today and those that have descended from them, Asians with dark skin such as those from India, Bangladesh, Tamal etc.
+The general term الاسود is a term used to describe groups of people who have dark skin.
+In other words, people who have higher levels of melanin in their skin.
+This term covers the original Arabs, most places in what we call ‘Africa today and those that have descended from them, and Asians with dark skin such as those from India, Bangladesh, Tamal etc.

 Abu Ubaid Al Qaasim Ibn Salaam May Allah have mercy upon him breaks this down nicely in his book, Ghareeb Al Hadeeth, Chapter 4 page 388.

 And his saying Al Hamraa( The reds which means the whites) – It means the non Arabs and the clients (the red slaves and the red people that embraced Islam ) they were named that because the most predominant colours of the Arabs are Al Sumurah and Al Udmah and the most predominant colours of the non Arab is white and red and this is like the saying of the people : If you wanted to mention mankind then you’d say the reds and the blacks.
 So the reds are all of those that are overwhelmed with whiteness and the blacks are those who are overwhelmed with Al Udmah (blackness) .

 غريب الحديث لابن سلام رحمه الله الجزء ج ٤ ص ٣٨٨